Promotion and Tenure Procedures, Department of French, Francophone and Italian Studies

 Promotion and Tenure Procedures

-The department of French and Italian conducts the initial review of the candidate pursuant to the procedures and requirements of section 5 of Article VI of the FSRR in connection with the candidate’s responsibility in the department of French and Italian.
+The Department of French, Francophone and Italian Studies conducts the initial review of the candidate pursuant to the procedures and requirements of section 5 of Article VI of the FSRR in connection with the candidate’s responsibility in the Department of French, Francophone and Italian Studies.

-Promotion and Tenure Committee.
-The department of French and Italian review committee shall evaluate the candidate’s teaching, research, and service.
-In the department of French and Italian the initial review committee is the DCPT consisting of all faculty holding the appropriate academic rank.
+The Department of French, Francophone and Italian Studies review committee shall evaluate the candidate’s teaching, research, and service.
+In the Department of French, Francophone and Italian Studies the initial review committee is the DCPT consisting of all faculty holding the appropriate academic rank.

 No students or untenured faculty members, except unclassified academic staff with the rank equivalent to or higher than associate professor, shall serve on DCPT or vote on any recommendation concerning promotion and tenure.
 After the candidate’s full dossier has been received by the DCPT, voting on faculty promotion/tenure cases is limited to those who have read all the materials submitted and who participate in all the substantive meetings on the candidate’s promotion.

-The following is the structure of the French and Italian Department Committee on Promotion and/or Tenure (DCPT):
+The following is the structure of the French, Francophone and Italian Studies Department Committee on Promotion and/or Tenure (DCPT):

 When promoting from the rank of Assistant Professor to Associate Professor: the tenured faculty and those holding the rank of associate/senior specialist comprise the DCPT to prepare the candidate’s promotion and tenure file.
 A minimum of at least five faculty members is necessary to conduct an evaluation.
 If the DCPT does not number at least five members from that constituency, then the department will seek tenured faculty from outside units in appropriate fields, and appoint additional members to constitute a committee of five in consultation with, and with the final approval of the office of the Dean of the College of Liberal Arts and Sciences.